 Other Miscellaneous or Multi-purpose Items

 - 34. Swiss Knife or Cutter of your choice.
-I have a Victorinox Huntsman Red Swiss Army Knife which I have been using since 6-7 years.
-It has helped in many situations in mountains and still work as new.
+I have a Victorinox Huntsman Red Swiss Army Knife which I have been using for 10 years.
+It has helped in many situations in the mountains and still works as new.
 One of the best products I have bought in life.

 - 35. Screwdriver Set

 - 37. DC to AC Inverter.
 It is an extremely useful item often neglected.
 It helps you keep the batteries of your phone charged, camera batteries charged and even laptop or iPhone or iPad charged too.
 I own a Targus 200W Power Inverter with USB Fast Charging Port and it has proven its worth in day to day life as well not just trips to the Himalayas.